the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

-* Fix - A security vulnerability as detected with the dropdown API.
-Adding a param white list to validate input.
+* Fix - Adding a param safe list to validate input for Select2 usage on AJAX requests.
 [BTRIA-2148]

 = [5.1.15.2] 2023-12-04 =